 - Avenches Opera Festival – open-air performances in the Roman amphitheatre with artists of international importance (July).

-- Rock Oz'Arènes – Rock festival in the arena, more and more highly well-known artists from all branches of popular music are finding their way to this Roman town (July).
+- Rock Oz'Arènes – Rock Festival in the Arena, well-known artists from all genres of popular music regularly find their way into the small Roman town (August).